llsoftsec/llsoftsecbook/book.md

 working on a code reuse attack mitigation, as they can point out code sequences that should be protected and have been missed.

+On architectures such as x86 that has variable length instruction encoding where instructions doesn't have any alignment requirements there will also exist gadgets that the compiler has not emitted as instructions.
+For example, the compiler might have emitted the instruction `mov $0xc35f, %ax` which is encoded as the four bytes `66 b8 5f c3`.
+If the attacker can divert execution two bytes into that 4-byte instruction it will execute `5f c3`.
+Those bytes corresponds to the two single byte instructions `pop %rdi; ret` which is a useful ROP gadget.

 ### Jump-oriented programming

 Jump-oriented programming (JOP)\index{jump-oriented programming (JOP)}